-In Florida, the Dangerous Instrumentality Doctrine comes into play in many car accident claims.
+In Florida, the Dangerous Instrumentality Doctrine comes into play in many Lakeland car accident claims.
 With these claims, an injured party can hold a vehicle owner liable for damages if the owner allowed the person at fault for a crash to use his or her vehicle.
-These cases have caps and only allow for a specific amount of compensation under Florida law.
+These cases have caps and only allow for specific compensation under Florida law.

 For these cases, a negligent entrustment case can expand on the claim and allow damages that surpass the state-mandated caps that would limit your compensation.

 While driving records won’t always play a role in obtaining compensation, they can sometimes help.
 It’s best to speak with our Lakeland car accident lawyers about your rights and what you need to pursue the maximum compensation to which you may be entitled.